LuisOlivaresJ/Dosepy/docs/Jupyter_Book/intro.md

 **Film dosimetry**

-Using EBT 3 radiochromic film, total dispersion factors (also known as Output factors) were measured for a 6 FFFF beam from a Clinac-iX linear accelerator.
+Using EBT 3 radiochromic film, total dispersion factors (also known as Output factors) were measured for a 6 FFF beam from a Clinac-iX linear accelerator.
 Following the IAEA-AAPM TRS 483 code of practice, the results were compared with measurements from two ionization chambers.
 [The results](https://smf.mx/programas/congreso-nacional-de-fisica/memorias-cnf/) were presented at the LXIII National Physics Congress (2020).
 ![Image_factores_campo](../assets/Factores_de_campo_6FFF.png)

 ## Discussion